assafslv/oval-eucalyptus/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: The best seller boo of the year.
+    title: The best seller book of the year.
     subtitle: Your guide to B2B marketing in the real world.
     content: |-
       This book is your go-to guide for all marketing channels.
 Learn how to